Skip to main content

 Professor Wright-Rios has enjoyed the support of the Fulbright Foundation, the Center for U.S.-Mexican Studies, the University of California Institute for Mexico and the United States, and Vanderbilt’s Center for the Americas and the Division for Sponsored Research.
 He was also awarded the Charles A. Ryskamp Fellowship administered by the American Council of Learned Societies in 2011.
 And most recently, he won a John Simon Guggenheim Fellowship in 2018.

-Professor Wright-Rios teaches undergraduate and graduate courses on colonial and modern Latin America, reform and revolution, Mexico, popular culture, the social and cultural impact of the drug trade, and religious change.
+Professor Wright-Rios teaches courses on colonial and modern Latin America, reform and revolution, Mexico, Latinos in the US South, the social and cultural impact of the drug trade, and religion and politics.
 He has given lectures on Mexican art, dance, and politics at the Frist Center for the Visual Arts.
-He has been an active member of CLACX for 20 years.
+He has been an active member of CLACX for over 20 years.